awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/cleanup.md

 We need to scale down the number of tasks in the ECS service before deleting it.

-Run below commands to delete the ECS service *fargate-service-split* if you have completed the optional Fargate section.
+Run the commands below to delete the ECS service *fargate-service-split* if you have completed the optional Fargate section.

 ```bash
 aws ecs update-service --cluster EcsSpotWorkshop  \